 \subsection{Spatial Compatibility Graph Matching}

 SC~\cite{baiPointDSC2021,yangSACCOT2022,chenSC2PCR2022} is a practical measure of the geometric consistency between point clouds after rigid transformation.
 SC graph is constructed by pair-wise distances between correspondences, and the vertices are connected if the distances difference is less than a threshold.
 Yang et al.~\cite{yangSACCOT2022} propose SAC-COT by randomly sampling three-point correspondences guided by the SC graph, which generates more reliable correspondences than RANSAC~\cite{fischlerRandom1981}.
-Based on reliable seeds selection of SC graph in PointDSC~\cite{baiPointDSC2021}, Chen et al.~\cite{chenSC2PCR2022} eliminate the training procedure and propose SC2-PCR with a second order graph (SOG) to sample the correspondences, later extended to SC2-PCR++~\cite{chenSC2PCR2023} via consensus reselection with one-to-many matching.
+Yan et al.~\cite{yannew2022} optimize the candidate selection by the reliability degree of graph nodes and edges for outlier removal.
+Based on reliable seeds selection of SC graph in PointDSC~\cite{baiPointDSC2021}, Chen et al.~\cite{chenSC2PCR2022} eliminate the training procedure and propose SC2-PCR with a second order graph (SOG) to sample the correspondences, later extended to SC2-PCR++~\cite{chenSC2PCR2023} via consensus reselection with one-to-many matching and mixed feature-spatial consistency metric.
+Yan et al.~\cite{yanTurboReg2025} consider the GPU-based parallel searching and propose pivot-guided search algorithm for SOG.
 These works demonstrate traditional SOG matching's superiority over end-to-end approaches.

-For outlier pruning, Yang et al.~\cite{yangTEASER2021} propose TEASER++ that combines truncated least squares estimation with practical maximum clique algorithm~\cite{parraPractical2019}.
+For outlier pruning, Yang et al.~\cite{yangTEASER2021} propose TEASER++ that combines truncated least squares estimation with practical maximum clique algorithm~\cite{parrapractical2020}.
 Zhang et al.~\cite{zhang3D2023} relax the constraint of the maximum clique in TEASER++~\cite{yangTEASER2021} and propose MAC to find the maximal cliques of the SOG.
 This approach employs modified Bron-Kerbosch algorithm implemented in igraph library~\cite{eppsteinListing2010} with complexity $O(d_v(N\!-\!d_v)3^{d_v/3})$, where $d_v$ is the graph degeneracy.
+Laserna~\cite{lasernaCliReg2025} proposes CliReg for sparse graphs, which adopts BnB algorithm in maximal clique search of sparse graph.
 While efficient for sparse graphs, maximal clique-based methods approach exponential space and time complexity on recursively searching in dense graphs, which leads to memory limitations reported in~\cite{huangScalable2024}.

 In summary, graph-based methods achieve high accuracy particularly with sparse correspondence sets.
 However, their applicability is constrained by following primary factors: 1) quadratic space complexity in graph construction limits scalability for large-scale point clouds; 2) clique search exhibits exponential time complexity in the worst case of dense graphs; 3) SC's distance invariance under Euclidean Group ($\mathrm{E}(3)$) rather than Special Euclidean Group ($\mathrm{SE}(3)$) may yield inaccurate registrations under improper rotations.